Your Parish Councillors

 Cllr Donna Nicholls

-Committee Appointments: Full Council, Community Services
+Committee Appointments: Full Council, Community Services & Environment, Appeals

 Parish Councillor Biography

-Bringing the community together and helping people get through the hard times!
-Some people may know me as the Manager of the Community Hub at Great Linford Local Centre and the community fridge coordinator, for which I was nominated for the BBC Three Counties Radio Make a Difference award in 2022, receiving a commendation.
+Bringing community together through the hard times!
+Some people may know me as the Manager of the Community Hub at Great Linford Local Centre and the community fridge coordinator.
+Professionally I am a chef and I love baking cakes and treats.

-My life with my family is heavily involved in the community and I am passionate about helping people to improve their situations and also about our surroundings, so it made perfect sense to become a councillor.
+My life with my family is heavily involved in the community and I am passionate about helping people to improve their situations and about our surroundings, so it made perfect sense to become a councillor.

-Current Year Attendance: 44%
+Current Year Attendance: 75%

-Committee Appointments: Full Council, Community Services
+Committee Appointments: Full Council, Finance Governance & Asset

 Parish Councillor Biography

-Current Year Attendance: 40%
+Current Year Attendance: 88%

 Parish Councillor Biography